Overview

 Common side effects of Wegovy include nausea, diarrhea, vomiting, constipation, abdominal pain, headache, fatigue, dyspepsia (indigestion), dizziness, abdominal distension (bloating), eructation (belching), hypoglycemia (low blood sugar) in individuals with type 2 diabetes, flatulence (gas), gastroenteritis (inflammation of the stomach and intestines), gastroesophageal reflux disease (GERD), and nasopharyngitis (common cold).

-Rare but serious side effects may include acute pancreatitis (inflammation of the pancreas), acute gallbladder disease, severe hypoglycemia (low blood sugar), acute kidney injury, hypersensitivity reactions (allergic reactions including anaphylaxis), complications of diabetic retinopathy (damage to the eyes in people with diabetes), increased heart rate, and suicidal behavior and ideation.
+Rare but serious side effects may include thyroid C-cell tumors, including medullary thyroid carcinoma (a type of thyroid cancer), acute pancreatitis (inflammation of the pancreas), acute gallbladder disease, severe hypoglycemia (low blood sugar), acute kidney injury due to volume depletion, severe gastrointestinal reactions, hypersensitivity reactions (including anaphylaxis and angioedema), complications of diabetic retinopathy (damage to the eyes in people with diabetes), increased heart rate, suicidal behavior and thoughts, and pulmonary aspiration during general anesthesia or sedation.
+Wegovy is contraindicated in people with a personal or family history of medullary thyroid carcinoma or in those with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 For more information about this treatment, visit: